ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 LISFLOOD distinguishes between water demand, water abstraction, and actual water consumption.
 The difference between water abstraction and water consumption is the water return flow.

 Water demand files for each sector need to be created, in mm per timestep per gridcell, so typically:
--   dom.nc (mm per timestep per gridcell)
+-   dom.nc (mm per timestep per gridcell) for domestic water demand
--   liv.nc (mm per timestep per gridcell)
+-   liv.nc (mm per timestep per gridcell) for livestock water demand
--   ene.nc (mm per timestep per gridcell)
+-   ene.nc (mm per timestep per gridcell) for energy-cooling water demand
--   ind.nc (mm per timestep per gridcell)
+-   ind.nc (mm per timestep per gridcell) for manufacturing industry water demand

+Typically, water demand files are related to amounts of population, livestock, GDP changes, GVA changes and can be established from national reported data using downscaling from land use maps.

 ## Sources of water abstraction